jjkrasnick/jjkrasnick/README.md

 ### 🧬 Summary:

 I am a first-year at a top 50 nationally ranked school, [Pepperdine University](https://www.pepperdine.edu/academics/schools/seaver/)!
-Here, you can find a little bit more about me, and the work that I have done.
+Here, you can find a little bit more about me and the work that I have done.
 Thank you for visiting my profile and for wanting to work with me!

 As a triple major in Computer Science, Mathematics, and Physics with a minor in Data Science, I possess a unique blend of technical skills that make me a strong candidate for SDE/SWE/Quant roles.
 My experience in software engineering, AI/ML, and quantitative trading through research and personal projects have provided me with a solid foundation to excel in these fields.